nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-spreadsheet.md

 ## Standalone Mode

-A standalone mode is accessible through this URL:&nbsp;https:/nuxeo-platform-url/nuxeo/spreadsheet/, where you have to enter a NXQL query to fetch your documents.
-From this URL you can do all the same actions than on your Nuxeo Platform instance. &nbsp;
+A standalone mode is accessible through this URL: https:/nuxeo-platform-url/nuxeo/spreadsheet/, where you have to enter a NXQL query to fetch your documents.
+From this URL you can do all the same actions than on your Nuxeo Platform instance.

 ![]({{file name='standalone_spreadsheet.png'}} ?w=650,border=true)

 **Note:** When opening the spreadsheet to edit a list of documents it relies on the content view definition to determine the layout and page provider to use.
-In standalone mode it relies on a custom&nbsp;`spreadsheet_listing_&nbsp;_`layout and on a `spreadsheet_query_&nbsp;_`page provider.
+In standalone mode it relies on a custom `spreadsheet_listing` layout and on a `spreadsheet_query` page provider.

 ## Vocabularies

-To display translated labels for vocabularies the spreadsheet relies on content enrichers, thus&nbsp;optimizing the number of requests sent to the server.
+To display translated labels for vocabularies the spreadsheet relies on content enrichers, thus optimizing the number of requests sent to the server.

-By using a set of vocabulary [content enrichers]({{page page='content-enricher'}}) with a shared _vocabularies&nbsp;_category the spreadsheet is able to retrieve all the current labels for&nbsp;vocabulary&nbsp;backed properties&nbsp;by specifying&nbsp;`X-NXContext-Category = &ldquo;vocabularies&rdquo;`
+By using a set of vocabulary [content enrichers]({{page page='content-enrichers'}}) with a shared _vocabularies_ category the spreadsheet is able to retrieve all the current labels for vocabulary backed properties by specifying `X-NXContext-Category = &ldquo;vocabularies&rdquo;`

 To enable loading labels for a custom directory a new vocabulary content enricher must be configured, ex: